Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 I absolutely love bias tape and I use it in lots of my sewing projects!
 It makes life so much easier and helps sewing projects look neat and professional!
 I decided to make my life even easier and learn how to use a bias tape maker!

-A bias binding maker is a little gadget with lots of power, sot of like a super hero lol It’s designed to help you make your own bias in literally two minutes!
 I showed you before how to make bias binding without a bias maker and now it’s time to show you how to use a bias tape maker!
 Because this teeny tiny bias maker tool is worth its money in gold!
 And a whole lot more!

 Check out this Bias Tape Series: